tiagojsrios/AZ-204-Developing-Solutions-for-Microsoft-Azure/Communication/Queues/README.md

    2. **At-Most-Once Delivery**: In this approach, each message is not guaranteed for delivery, and there is a small chance that it may not arrive.
 However, unlike At-Least-Once delivery, there is no chance that the message will be delivered twice.
 This is sometimes referred to as *automatic duplicate detection*.
    3. **First-In-First-Out (FIFO)**: If your distributed application requires that messages are processed in precisely the correct order, you must choose a queue system that includes a FIFO guarantee.
 3. **Transactional Support**: In the case, we want to make sure all messages get processed, or none of them are processed.
 We won't be in business long if the credit card message is not delivered, and all our orders are fulfilled without payment!
 You can avoid these kinds of problems by grouping the two messages into a transaction.
 Message transactions succeed or fail as a single unit - just like in the database world.

+## Set filters on subscriptions
+If you want to control that specific messages sent to the topic are delivered to particular subscriptions, you can place filters on each subscription in the topic.
+Filters can be one of three types:

+- **Boolean Filters:** The TrueFilter ensures that all messages sent to the topic are delivered to the current subscription.
+The FalseFilter ensures that none of the messages are delivered to the current subscription.
+(This effectively blocks or switches off the subscription.)
+- **SQL Filters:** A SQL filter specifies a condition by using the same syntax as a WHERE clause in a SQL query.
+Only messages that return True when evaluated against this subscription will be delivered to the subscribers.
+- **Correlation Filters:** A correlation filter holds a set of conditions that are matched against the properties of each message.
+If the property in the filter and the property on the message have the same value, it is considered a match.